Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

 	1. R1: The character shall be able to give and receive objects from the NPC.
 9. Character visual appearance.
 	1. R1: The character shall get bigger as it picks up food along the journey.
+10. The character needs to fly
+    1. R1: The dog shall have wings, so he can fly.
+11. The character can push objects around
+    1. R1: The dog shall be able to push crates around.
+12. The trees need to have leaves falling
+    1. R1: The trees shall have animated leaves that constantly fall.
+13. The wolds need to be different lengths
+    1. R1: The worlds shall range in length.
+14. The game needs a title screen
+	1. R1: The game shall have a title screen telling the user hpw to play the game.
+    2. R2: The title screen shall reflect the game's storyline.
+15. The game needs a congratulation screen
+    1. R1: The user shall see a congratulation screen when they compleat the game.